 Among a homeowner’s worst nightmares is coming home from a relaxing vacation or a long day at work to find their house has been broken into.
-It doesn’t only mean dealing with loss of property and damage to the home, but also with the feeling of insecurity that comes from knowing one’s space and privacy have been violated.
+It doesn’t only mean dealing with the loss of property and damage to the home, but also with the feeling of insecurity that comes from knowing one’s space and privacy have been violated.
 The house is no longer the safe haven it used to be.
+A home security system can help bring the loss of insecurity back.

 With statistics like these, it’s important to protect your home from break-ins.
 A home security system will help you do just that.
 A 2012 study conducted by the University of North Carolina at Charlotte, Department of Criminal Justice & Criminology, found that when planning a burglary, 60% of burglars would choose a different home if they found an alarm system was present at their intended target.
 If the alarm system was discovered while the burglary was in progress, about half of burglars would discontinue the attempt.